Before moving ahead in this Data Science vs Machine Learning blog, we will have a glance at the agenda:

 Data Science is simply a proper study of raw data through analyzing and visualizing it.
 It helps extract necessary business information from the data.
 Now, instead of talking too much about the theoretical aspects of Data Science vs Machine Learning, let us understand how Data Science is used in the real world.
 Also, in this blog on Data Science vs Machine Learning, we will discuss the use case of Zomato that uses Data Science to boost its revenues.

-How is Machine Learning used in the real word?
+How is Machine Learning used in the real world?

 1. List of your favorite restaurants